Software is not the solution

 Our recommendation is for organisations to shift their focus from ‘data’ to ‘insight’; evolving from measuring what is happening to understanding why it is happening.

-Evidently, many organisations having adopted this mentality with the market for E-Commerce analytics software expected to grow from $15.4Bn in 2024 to $17.24Bn in 2031 (1).
-The substantial growth in the size of the E-Commerce analytics market is mirrored by the number of software solutions available with the number of organisations within the marketing technology landscape having grown 100x since 2011 (2).
+One of the approaches organisations may take in response to this need for insight is to introduce a new software solution.
+Evidently, many organisations having adopted this approach with the market for E-Commerce software expected to grow from $15.4Bn in 2024 to $17.24Bn in 2031 (1).
+The substantial growth in the size of the analytics market is mirrored by the number of software solutions available; this having grown 100x since 2011 (2).

-The size of the technology landscape as of 2025.
+The size of the digital technology landscape as of 2025.
 Sourced from chiefmartec.com

-The implication of this substantial growth in the size of the software market is that software must, somehow, solve the challenge of customer insight for digital organisations and teams.
+The implication of the substantial growth in the size of the software market is that software must, somehow, solve the challenge of customer insight for digital organisations and teams.

-But if software were the solution, why is it that organisations continue to struggle to understand their customers and make investment decisions that deliver measurable returns on investment, despite the ever-increasing investment in software?
+But if software were the solution, why is it that organisations continue to struggle to understand their customers and make investment decisions that deliver measurable returns on investment, despite the ever-increasing investment in software and technology?

 The analysts toolbox